-- Food Pantry that distributes up to 2,700 pounds of donated food annually to impoverished families and children who attend our programs.
+- Food Pantry that distributes up to 2,700 pounds of donated food annually to low-income families and children who attend our programs.

 - SNAP Enrollment Service to help families in the Kingsbridge Heights Community enroll in the Supplemental Nutrition Assistance Program (SNAP).